Croat79/phishradar/README.md

 - Login at http://admin:admin@yourserver/admin
 - Go to Sources and check "Enable" option for selected objects
-- Or see "Enabling all sources (via Django ORM)" below
+- Or see "Enabling all sources" below

 #### Initiate (or wait):